damouze/SZC-1/README.md

 it is built around the following concepts:

 - The board dimensions are 95.25mm x 95.25mm (3.75" x 3.75")
-- There are three main connectors:
+- There are four main connectors:
     - Expansion Connector A (2x20 pins, IDC)
 	- Expansion Connector B (2x17 pins, IDC)
+	- Expansion Connector C (2x4 pins, IDC)
 	- Power Connector (2x10 pins, IDC)
 - Each board can be stacked on top of another through the use of standoffs